anthonylaw86/se_project_react/README.md

 ## Running The Project

+npm run dev - to launch the server with the hot reload feature.

-npm run dev or npm run start
+npm run start - to launch the server

 ## LINKS